Find answers to the top frequently asked questions.

 - Where can I print out a DPR?
 You may print your DPR at any Campus Computer Lab.

-- How do I know if I am on probation?
-At the end of the semester, the university will send a notice to the student regarding their academic standing, notifying them if they are indeed on academic probation or disqualified.
+- How do I know if I am on Academic Notice?
+At the end of the semester, the university will send a notice to the student regarding their academic standing, notifying them if they are indeed on academic notice or disqualified.

-- Undergraduate students are placed on probation if either their cumulative total GPA or CSUN GPA falls below 2.00 at the conclusion of any term.
-Students remain on Probation until they either regain Good Standing or they are placed on Disqualified Status.
+- Undergraduate students are placed on academic notice if either their cumulative total GPA or CSUN GPA falls below 2.00 at the conclusion of any term.
+Students remain on academic notice until they either regain Good Standing or they are placed on Disqualified Status.

-- All students on Probation will have a registration hold and will not able to register for classes until they have met with an academic advisor each semester they are on probation.
-Undergraduate students on probation can enroll in a maximum of 13 units in a given semester or during summer term.
+- All students on Academic Notice will have a registration hold and will not able to register for classes until they have met with an academic advisor each semester they are on academic notice.
+Undergraduate students on academic notice can enroll in a maximum of 13 units in a given semester or during summer term.

 - How do I know if I am disqualified?
-At the end of the semester, the universitywill send a notice to the student regarding their academic standing, notifying them if they are indeed on academic probation or disqualified.
+At the end of the semester, the university will send a notice to the student regarding their academic standing, notifying them if they are indeed on academic notice or disqualified.
 You will be notified within two to three weeks of your final grades posted.
 If you are at all concerned about your academic standing, please make an advisement appointment with an academic advisor.

 Registration / Units Limits / Enrolling in Math 103 & 103 Lab